trueos/pcbsd/docs/update.rst

 Upgrading from 10.x to 10.1.1
 -----------------------------

 Upgrading from any 10.x version to 10.1.1 is the same as applying any package update.
-This means that the update to 10.1.1 will either appear in Update Manager as a package update, for both “Edge” and “Production” users, or in the listing of **pc-updatemanager pkgcheck**.
+This means that the update to 10.1.1 will either appear in Update
+Manager as a package update, for both "Edge" and "Production" users, or in the listing of :command:`pc-updatemanager pkgcheck`.

-**N****OTE:** **a ****fresh install, rather than an update, is required if you wish to take advantage of any of the following features: UEFI boot (on a current non-UEFI installation), disk encryption, or the ****.**** **This means that you will have to backup your data to an external drive or another system, perform the install, than restore your data from backup.
+.. note:: a fresh install, rather than an update, is required if you wish to take advantage of any of the following features: UEFI boot (on a current non-UEFI installation), disk encryption, or the
+   `improved encryption key generation provided by GELIv7 <https://github.com/freebsd/freebsd/commit/38de8ef1dd0e468ff1e3ec1c431f465e270beba3>`_.
+This means that you will have to backup your data to an external drive or another system, perform the install, than restore your data from backup.

 .. index:: software
 .. _PBI Manager: